girlcoderlucky/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the third and fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-Read signnames.csv and ploted, bar chart showing how the data looks
+Read signnames.csv and ploted.
+Here's a histogram showing the distribution inside both the training and the testing set

 ![alt text][image1]